shahamit/input-validation-in-jakarta/en/README.md

 * Input normalization is needed because
   * it could contain characters from different character sets
   * because same character could have many representations in unicode.
-    * For e.g. character "é,"can be represented in Unicode as either a single code point (U+00E9) or as a combination of the letter "e" (U+0065) followed by the combining acute accent (U+0301).
+    * For e.g. character "é" can be represented in Unicode as either a single code point (U+00E9) or as a combination of the letter "e" (U+0065) followed by the combining acute accent (U+0301).
 * Normalizing input to a certain encoding ensures that the data has a consistent encoding across platforms and environments
 * In Java, `java.text.Normalizer.normalize()` method transforms Unicode text into the standard normalization forms